Thank you for reading our post, please rate this article at the end.

 Will an ATV run with a bad stator?

-No, The stator coil generates the power for the spark plug and other accessories on small engines Without a stator there would be no spark at all, meaning the engine won’t run.
-While a stator is dying, it can produce a weak spark, causing the engine to miss or run poorly.
+No. The stator coil generates the power for the spark plug and other accessories on small engines.
+Without a stator, there would be no spark, meaning the engine wouldn’t run.
+When a stator dies, it can produce a weak spark, causing the engine to fail or run poorly.

 To put it simply, this power is provided by the battery.
-If not for the stator, the main attraction of the charging system, the battery would run out very soon.
-Consider your stator as the component that generates electricity to maintain the battery’s charge and power all the electrical devices on your ATV.
+Without the stator, the main attraction of the charging system, the battery would run out very soon.
+Consider your stator, which generates electricity to maintain the battery’s charge and power all the electrical devices on your ATV.

 Can a bad stator damage a battery?

-As far as the battery, yes a bad stator/regulator can destroy a new battery.
-If it’s run at a very low voltage without being recharged then it can be destroyed.
-It actually happens all the time.
-In most cases, if we replace a stator or regulator the battery has to be changed.
+As far as the battery, yes, a bad stator/regulator can destroy a new battery.
+It can be destroyed if running at a very low voltage without recharging.
+It happens all the time.
+In most cases, the battery must be changed if we replace a stator or regulator.

 Will a motorcycle run with a bad Rectifier?

 The rectifier is part of the charging system.
-If you put a freshly charged battery in your motorcycle, and you have a bad rectifier, it won’t stop your motorcycle from starting, but your battery won’t stay charged.
+If you put a freshly charged battery in your motorcycle and have a bad rectifier, it won’t stop your motorcycle from starting, but your battery won’t stay charged.
 The regulator/rectifier on your motorcycle performs two functions.

 What can cause a stator to go bad?

-There are a few things that may cause a stator to fail.
-Too heavy of a load when operating accessories (winch, heated grips, headlights, etc).
-If working several of these items at one time (plowing/pulling/possibly stuck at night) you would overload the system.
-This could cause either the stator or rectifier to fry.
+A few things may cause a stator to fail.
+Operating accessories (winch, heated grips, headlights, etc.) require a load that is too heavy.
+Working several items simultaneously (plowing/pulling/possibly stuck at night) would overload the system, causing either the stator or rectifier to fry.

 Can a stator go bad from sitting?